1A — Varieties of Hues (RGB - additive for TV & computer) with varying brightness & saturation

 0 100 |

-• In the second 6 cells in each row above, moving from left to right the colors become less saturated (more unsaturated) because more white light is mixed with the hue, and in common language we can call the less saturated colors pale shades of the hues (red, blue, or green) or pastel shades.
+In the second 6 cells of each row above (in the right half of each row), moving from left to right the colors become less saturated (more unsaturated) because more white light (W) is mixed with the pure hue-color, and in common language we can call the less-saturated colors pale shades of the pure hues (red, blue, or green) or pastel shades.

 1B — Shades of Hues: Magenta, Yellow, and Cyan